mauriciogracia/petrel-xml/README.md

 - Provide autocomplete based on existing functions and rules
 - When XML files are added, renamed, relocated, deleted the change is detected and references are updated (including folder operations as well) - version 0.9.4
 - Detect declarations and references to IncludeBlocks, Groups and Buttons, use fast-xml-parser insted of parsing line by hand - version 0.9.5
+- Detect set-var, clear-var, views and refresh actions on views - version 0.9.6

 ## Installing
 Two options
 - Install it from https://marketplace.visualstudio.com/items?itemName=MauricioGraciaGutierrez.petrel-xml
 - From VScode Extensios (CTRL + SHIFT + X) search for `petrel-xml`

-Once is installed open your Petrel folder, right click on a the name of : rule, function , include block, Group, Buttons..
+Once is installed open your Petrel folder, right click on a the name of : rule, function , include block, Group, Buttons, etc..
    - go to definition
    - find all references
+   - CRTL + SPACEBAR to get suggestion based on the name of rule, functions , include blocks, Groups, Buttons, etc..

 # If you are interested in maintining and improving this extension continue reading